yelouafi/nant/README.md

 - No need to learn another language, it's plain javascript
 - Uses all language constructs to define your reusable building blocks
-- Mixins allows you to separate UI concernes (styles, layout..)
+- Mixins to separate UI concernes (styles, layout..)

 Get started
 ===========